Disregarded Entity LLC: Everything You Need to Know

 LLCs With Employees

 Single member LLCs with employees are subject to employment and excise taxes.
 They continue to be treated as separate entities.
-As of 2009, LLCs must use their own name and Employer identification number when reporting and filing employment taxes.
+As of 2009, LLCs must use their own name and EIN when reporting and filing employment taxes.

-If the LLC does not have employees, then it's not necessary for it to have a unique employer identification number.
+If the LLC does not have employees, then it's not necessary for it to have a unique EIN.
 However, certain states do require a unique Employer Identification Number, and it is necessary to open a bank account.
 LLCs can obtain its Employer Identification Number online through the IRS website.

 Taxpayer Identification Number